meowwtama/tp/docs/UserGuide.md

 * `PHONE_NUMBER`: The phone number of the library user.
-  * Has a minimum limit of 3 digits.
+  * Requires a minimum of 3 digits.
   * No maximum limit currently set on the phone number.

 * `EMAIL`: The email address of the library user.
-  * Valid as long as it follows the format of `local-part@domain
+  * Valid as long as it follows the format of `local-part@domain`.
   * `local-part` contains alphanumeric characters and some special characters such as `+`, `_`, `.` and `-`.
   * `local-part` may not start or end with any special characters.
   * `local-part` must be followed with an `@`.